 Loads of Structure

-Loading conditions coming from and associated with the structure is one of the many factors that govern foundation selection.
-It is influenced by the type of building and construction material, environmental factors and earthquake susceptibility.
+Loading conditions coming from and associated with the structure are one of the many factors that govern foundation selection.
+It is influenced by the type of building and construction material, environmental factors, and earthquake susceptibility.

 Selection of construction material such as bricks, stone, steel, and concrete affect the selection of foundation.
 Settlement calculation of foundation is another factor relating to the loads from the structure and affects foundation choice.

 A shallow foundation is preferred in the case of low-rise buildings.
-However, for high-rise building, a deep foundation is required.
+However, for high-rise buildings, a deep foundation is required.
 Deep foundations are provided because soils at greater depths are highly compacted.

 Soil Bearing Capacity (SBC)

 Soil bearing capacity is one of the foremost crucial criteria that affect the selection of the right foundation type.
 Decisions are often made to choose shallow or deep foundations according to the soil bearing pressure.

 An allowable bearing pressure of a minimum of 100kN/m^2 or higher is effective for shallow foundations up to 4 stories.
 However, highrise structures can opt for a raft foundation given that the modulus of sub-grade reaction must not be exceeded while calculating.

 There are different kinds of soil like sandy soil, loose soil, clayey soil, and expansive soil.
 A depth of 3m from the surface is termed topsoil.
 After 3m depth, the sub-soil begins.
 The bearing capacity of both the topsoil and subsoil layers influences the foundation selection to a great extent.